miun-jvig/fl-intrusion-detection/README.md

 # Requisites
 The code can be run using either embedded devices (I used five Raspberry Pi 3 with 16GB SD-card) or through simulation (see instructions).

-* A Linux-based server is required when running on embedded devices due to dependency compatibility and network constraints
+* A Linux-based server is required when running on embedded devices (I used Ubuntu WSL)
 * Python 3.10+
 * Edge-IIoTset Dataset in /datasets